This article has been reviewed by tax expert Erica Gellerman, CPA.

 - You paid premiums for employee health insurance coverage under a qualifying arrangement: The IRS defines a qualifying arrangement as “an arrangement where you pay at least 50% of the cost of employee-only—not family or dependent—health care coverage for each employee.”

 Note that a small business owner can only claim this tax credit for two consecutive years.
 If your small business does not owe tax during a year that you file, you can carry the credit back or forward to other tax years.
+If your business is tax-exempt, you may be eligible for a tax credit refund.
 Also, since the amount of the health insurance premium payments is more than the total credit, eligible small businesses can still claim a business expense deduction for the premiums in excess of the credit.

 The credit amount you are eligible for may also be reduced depending on your specific business situation.
 The maximum credit amount of 50% is reduced if you have more than 10 employees, your average annual wages exceed $25,800, or your health insurance premiums exceed the average premiums paid for health coverage in your geographical area.